RENgineer/simple-serverless-api/README.md

 ### REQUIREMENTS
 ------------
 This API uses Python 3, more specifically Python 3.8.5.
-It also has a dependency on (GCP/AWS), which is necessary for the serverless state.
+It also has a dependency on (GCP/AWS), which is necessary for its serverless state.
+It also uses the **requests** package, (add others here) which may require either **pip** or **conda** install via either your command line or IDE.
 (may put required Python packages here)

 ### RECOMMENDED MODULES (/PACKAGES)
 -------------------
 (may add recommended VS Code extensions here, if used by others.
-Also possibly ways to address security concerns) This API uses the **requests** package, (add others here) which may require either **pip** or **conda** install via either your command line or IDE.
+Also possibly ways to address security concerns)

 ### INSTALLATION
 ------------